Organizing Committee

 Thin groups are such infinite index subgroups that have come to prominence recently because they arise naturally in various contexts with connections to number theory, geometry and topology.

-The focus of our proposed 2-week event is on computational aspects of thin groups.
+The focus of our two-week event is on computational aspects of thin groups.
 The recent activity highlights the need for algorithms and procedures to study these groups.
 Our event is the first aimed specifically at addressing this topic.

 Venue